CatLeedham/Wordle-Helper/README.md

 conda env create -f environment.yml conda activate wordleenv
 ```
+### Wordle Helper

-The Wordle helper and solver can then by run via
+The Wordle helper can be run via

 ```
 python3 Wordle_helper.py
 ```
-and
+Follow the instructions to enter the word you guessed in Wordle and its tile colours.

+It will suggest the next guess and give you the option of seeing all remaining words.

+## Wordle Solver Usage

+The Wordle helper can be run via

 ```
 python3 Wordle_solver.py
 ```

-Follow the instructions printed to the command line.
+Follow the instructions to choose whether it is solving for a word from the full list of accepted Wordle words or the list of Wordle solution words.
+Choose a word for it to find and it will return how many guesses it took and which words it used.